eric-mitchell/eric-mitchell.github.io/content/about/_index.md

         email: "eric.mitchell@cs.stanford.edu"
 ---

 I am a third-year PhD student in Stanford's CS department, where I'm fortunate to be advised by [Chelsea Finn][1] and [Chris Manning][2].
-My research relates to making the knowledge representations in deep learning systems more malleable and accessible for problems in natural language, robotics, and vision.
-I am grateful to be supported by the [Knight-Hennessy Graduate Fellowship][KH].
+The goal of my research is to make the knowledge representations in deep learning systems more malleable and accessible for problems in natural language, robotics, and vision.
+I am grateful to be supported by a [Knight-Hennessy Graduate Fellowship][KH].

 Earlier, I was a research engineer at [Samsung's AI Center][5] in New York City, where I learned constantly from [Volkan Isler][6], [Daniel D. Lee][7], and many other wonderful (and patient) people.
 As an undergraduate, I completed my thesis under the guidance of [H. Sebastian Seung][10] after many hours in the [Seung Lab][8] at the [Princeton Neuroscience Institute][9].
 I also competed for [Princeton's varsity men's golf team][X].